loopingz/webda.io/packages/webda/README.md

 #### FileBinary

-Expose an API for storing binary on the filesystem, and can expose it as an HTTP service, that will also handle the mapping with a field of any existing object.
+Expose an API for storing binaries on the filesystem, and can expose it as an HTTP service, that will also handle the mapping with a field of an existing object.

-The Binary services handle a challenge based on the binary data and a prefix to prevent upload of already stored data on the server, the webda-upload-behavior Polymer component implement it.
+The Binary services handle a challenge based on the binary data and a prefix to prevent upload of already stored data on the server, the webda-upload-behavior Polymer component implements it.

 #### S3Binary